allenea/PyDatPicture/README.md

 	- **The pre-installed modules for everyone should include: dateutil, os, sys, getpass, pathlib, shutil, re**

 If you are using anaconda, then there is a chance, fingers crossed, that any required (missing) software will be automatically installed.
 This has not been tested.
+If not just follow these steps.

 ## 2.2 Compatiability & File Paths
 - Compatible with Windows and OS X systems.
-Unknown for Linux.
+Unknown for Linux (let me know?).
-    - For windows users it is assumed that you are on the C: drive.
+    - For Windows users it is assumed that you are on your C: drive.
-    - For OS X users it is assumed that you are on the /Users/ directory.
+    - For OS X users it is assumed that you are on the /Users/ directory for your username.
 - Default settings are for a recursive search of the default Pictures folder location.
 - Depending on the number of photos you have the initial gathering of photo data could take a few minutes to a few hours.
 - You can always set the path to start looking recursively from your computers root/home directory.
 Not done by default.